ktcwn/FitnessTracker/README.md

 ## About

-This applications allows users to create, edit and delete notes to the server by utilizing Node and Express.js.
+> This applications allows users to enter in workouts (both resistance and cardio) and upload the exercises to the dashboard utilizing Node and Express.js.

 ![Fitness Tracker Demo](./fitnessdemo.gif)

 ## Installation